Are you or your partner unable to share a bedroom because of a disability?

 Do you and your partner sleep in separate bedrooms because of this?

-If the answer to these questions is yes, then from 1 April 2017 the help you get with your rent may be able to take account of this.
+If the answer to these questions is yes, then the help you get with your rent may be able to take account of this.

 An extra bedroom can be taken into account when working out how much Housing Benefit to pay, if a couple are unable to share a bedroom because of a disability.
 The local authority must be satisfied that you and your partner cannot reasonably share a bedroom due to your disability and that a spare bedroom is available in the household for that use.